Search

 • Syfe is a GST-registered entity.

-Effective 1 May 2022, Goods & Services Tax (GST) will be applied to commission fees for the US market (outside of the free trade allowance) and all fees applicable to the SG market at the prevailing rate.
+Effective 1 May 2022, Goods & Services Tax (GST) is applied to commission fees for the US market (outside of the free trade allowance) and all fees applicable to the SG market at the prevailing rate.
 This is in accordance with Singapore GST regulations.

 All customers will continue to enjoy free monthly trades and GST only applies to commissions outside of the free trade allowance.
-Syfe Trade does not charge any platform fees.
+Brokerage does not charge any platform fees.

 View more

-• Syfe Trade offers free monthly trades for US-listed stocks and ETFs.
+• Brokerage offers free monthly trades for US-listed stocks and ETFs.

-E.g. Jane creates and funds her Syfe Trade account on 25 January 2023.
-She will receive the following free trades:
+E.g. Jane creates her Brokerage account on 25 January 2023.
+She will get unlimited free trades between 25 January and 30 April

 Fees are charged at the time we receive your order.
 For a breakdown of other applicable charges, click here.